reactjs/react.dev/src/content/reference/rules/rules-of-hooks.md

 <Note>

 [Custom Hooks](/learn/reusing-logic-with-custom-hooks) *may* call other Hooks (that's their whole purpose).
-This works because custom Hooks are also supposed to only be called while a function component is rendering.
+This works because custom Hooks are also supposed to only be called while a function Component is rendering.

 </Note>